For this Raspberry Pi Kiosk tutorial, we will be showing you how you can set up your Pi as a Kiosk using the popular web browser, Chromium.

 Just run the following command on your Raspberry Pi to install the package.

 5. Now that those packages have been installed we can now proceed to the next stage of this tutorial.
-That is setting up Raspbian to auto login to our user.
+That is setting up Raspberry Pi OS to auto login to our user.
 Having to log in every time for a kiosk would be an annoyance.

 Desktop autologin is the default behavior but if for some reason you have changed it follow the next few steps to switch it back.
 Otherwise, skip to step 6 of this tutorial.